panda3d/panda3d-docs/programming/shaders/compute-shaders.rst

 The ordering of nodes becomes especially important; you may not want a procedural texture to be rendered on another node before it is first generated using a compute shader, for example.
-You may have to use cull bins or display regions in order to explicitly control when the ``ComputeNode`` is encountered during the draw process.
+You may have to use cull bins or display regions in order to explicitly control when the :class:`.ComputeNode` is encountered during the draw process.

-Keep in mind that a ComputeNode is never culled away by default, since it is not associated with any geometry.
-You may override this behaviour by assigning a custom BoundingVolume.
+Keep in mind that a :class:`.ComputeNode` is never culled away by default, since it is not associated with any geometry.
+You may override this behaviour by assigning a custom :class:`.BoundingVolume`.

-However, whereas the ComputeNode interface is useful for operations that are done every frame, it is not very useful for one-off calls, since it is cumbersome to add a node to the scene graph only to remove it again in the next frame.
+However, whereas the :class:`.ComputeNode` interface is useful for operations that are done every frame, it is not very useful for one-off calls, since it is cumbersome to add a node to the scene graph only to remove it again in the next frame.
 For these use cases, there is a more lower-level operation to dispatch a compute shader: